Reporting Insurance Metrics to Venture Capitalists and Lenders

 Key Takeaways

-• Effective KPI dashboards simplify data-driven decision-making.
+• Effective dashboards for key performance indicators for insurance companies simplify data-driven decision-making.

 • Clear financial narratives, including income statements and balance sheets, are key to securing funding.